odewahn/genai-content-workflow-demo/README.md

 cd genai-tutorial
 ```

-# Install `fetcher` and download some content
+# Set up and run `fetcher` to download some content

 fetcher is a tool for downloading content from the learning platform.
 You provide the content identifier you want to download, and it create a directory based on the identfier and work title, and then downloads the source text into it.
 You need a JWT to be able to get full content.

+Download and install fetcher from https://drive.google.com/drive/u/0/folders/15UZ9jfqb9bepiN4uNrSIZnJsiVXjNWX0 and install it.

 You can see the additional capabilities of fetcher at https://github.com/odewahn/fetcher.
 The following sections walk through the basic steps.

-## Installation

-Download fetcher from https://drive.google.com/drive/u/0/folders/15UZ9jfqb9bepiN4uNrSIZnJsiVXjNWX0 and install it.

 ## Startup